Adaptive measurement strategy for quantum subspace methods

 The proposed method includes a subroutine for optimizing measurement bases $\{\Pi_\mu^{(m)}\}$ using the classical representation of operators $H_d^{m}$ and $S_d^{m}$.
 In the case of multiqubit systems, specifically, we can categorize measurement strategies mainly into two groups.
 The first group employs randomized measurements with a focus on specific operators, while the second group determines measurement bases based on the commutativity between Pauli operators.
-In this study, we focus on Locally-Biased Classical Shadows (LBCS) ~\cite{hadfield_measurements_2022} and Derandomized Classical Shadows (DCS) ~\cite{huang2021efficient} for the former approach, while for the latter, we adopt Overlapped Grouping Measurement (OGM) ~\cite{wu_overlappedgrouping_2023}.
+In this study, we focus on Locally-Biased Classical Shadows (LBCS) ~\cite{hadfield_measurements_2022} and Derandomized Classical Shadows (DCS) ~\cite{huang2021efficient} for the former approach, while for the latter, we adopt Minimum Clique Cover (MCC) grouping~\cite{verteletskyi_measurement_2020} and Overlapped Grouping Measurement (OGM) ~\cite{wu_overlappedgrouping_2023}.
 For detailed information on each method, refer to Appendix~\ref{app:subroutine}.